Papers will be posted electronically on this site as soon as accepted.

 Papers must be submitted electronically here.

-You can suggest potential referees for your paper.
+You are strongly encouraged to suggest a list of potential referees for your paper.

 Manuscripts should be written in Latex.
 Please see the LaTeX support page for IMS publications to use the IMS recommended template.